mTemus/gyruss_remastered/README.md

 # Gyruss (NES)
 ![Gyruss logo][logo]

 This project was about remaking [Gyruss](https://en.wikipedia.org/wiki/Gyruss) NES console version to an android version.
-Project was done to pass "Mobile Applications" class at university.
 Main objective of this project was to reproduce original game as accurately as possible.

 ### Gameplay
 [Click here to open youtube video](https://www.youtube.com/watch?v=szCh0nvmCkA)